rob550-docs/rob550-docs.github.io/docs/botlab/setup-guide/mbot-system-setup.md

 **1. Via the command-line tool (Recommended)**

-{: .new }
-Update 10/25: This method is working now!

 1. Place the MBot on the floor in a spot with at least 2 feet of clear space all around the robot, preferably on the same type of surface that you plan to use the robots on.
 2. Run the following command, the Pico will reboot automatically, and will then run its calibration routine right away.
 Allow the Pico to finish its calibration routine without interference.